chroma-core/chroma/docs/cip/CIP-04022024-Query-Explainability.md

 In order to keep things backward compatible we suggest that the query explanation payload is returned as an additional ( optional) attribute to the QueryResult object.

-It also worth mentioning that the query explanation can be done as a separate API call, but this comes with a a trade-off of increased API surface and code complexity.
+The query explanation can be done as a separate API call, but this comes with a trade-off of increased API surface and code complexity.

 ## Proposed Changes